Wattlexx/Hash-MAC-function/README.md

-# hash-v2

-A Clojure app to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure app that implements a hash function and a MAC function for my cryptography class.